-I think I grieve differently than the average empty nester because I lost a daughter to cancer the same year my youngest started college.
-MidTerm Fix has provided structure in my life and a goal to reach.
-It gives me great satisfaction to give back.
-Concerning my youngest daughter, it has brought us closer together.
-We now collaborate.
-She is my tester and does an excellent job providing feedback.
-And in our own ways, we are both educating the public about childhood cancer and helping to raise funds for the cause.
+I think it was different than it is for the average empty nester because I lost a daughter to cancer the same year my youngest started college.
+MidTerm Fix has provided structure in my life, a goal to reach, and it gives me great satisfaction to give back.
+It’s brought me closer to my younger daughter, and we now collaborate.
+She’s my tester provides great feedback.
+In our own ways, we’re both educating the public about childhood cancer and helping to raise funds for the cause.

 What are your best-selling items?

-Our Valentine’s Day package was the most popular, and the Movie Night with Friends package has gained in popularity.
-We are about to upgrade it and add a Visa gift card so the student can purchase their own movies or subscribe to Netflix for 2-3 months.
+Our Valentine’s Day package is the most popular, and the Movie Night with Friends package has gained in popularity.
+It includes a Visa gift card so students can purchase their own movies or subscribe to Netflix for 2-3 months.
 And of course, the Birthday Bash package has been a hit.
 Parents like that the cookies have the students name debossed on each one.
-We also have a Graduation package that will be released on May 1.
+We also have a Graduation package, and it’s very popular.

 How can people learn more about Midterm Fix?